The Best Knives for Cutting Meat and Other Proteins

 - The Cleaver: A large, often rectangular knife used for heavy-duty jobs, like breaking down beef.

-These knives all have their specific purposes in the kitchen.
+These knives all have their specific purposes in the kitchen, which we explain below.
 With a better understanding of each type, you’ll be slicing up different kinds of meat in no time.

 The Chef’s Knife